 Hosted on Zoom

 SUM-C is very proud to announce that we are now hosting a new undergraduate seminar for mathematics and statistics undergraduate students to showcase their research.
-If you wish to hear what your peers are currently researching join us every Monday at 3:00pm.
+If you wish to hear what your peers are currently researching join us.
 The seminar will feature two students speaking for 25 minutes or one student speaking for 50 minutes.

 Past Winter + S/S 2020 Seminars